Shopping Cart

 • improves skin elasticity

-• helps compensate for UV damage (does not replace sun protection)
+• Helps to offset UV damage (does not replace sunscreen)

-• Has an antioxidant effect: Prevents fat oxidation on the skin, so fewer pimples appear
+• It has an antioxidant effect: It prevents fat oxidation on the skin, thus reducing the formation of pimples.

 • Does not clog pores: suitable for all skin types

-• Penetrates 20 times deeper than other moisture-retaining oils
+• Penetrates 20 times deeper than other moisturizing oils

-• Helps that other active ingredients can be 40 times more effective
+• It helps that other active ingredients can be 40 times stronger.

-Is facial oil good or bad?
-15 benefits of facial oils put to the test
+Facial oils Is facial oil good or bad?
+15 benefits of facial oils put to the test.

-Facial oils for combination and impure skin: which one is suitable?
+Facial oils for combination skin and Facial oils for combination and "blemished" skin: Which one is suitable?

 Squalane skin feel

-Squalane is a transparent oil.
-The feel is very different from typical vegetable oils.
-It is a very light, dry oil and does not leave a greasy film.
-If you find the oil in your care products, you can assume that the products are well absorbed into your skin.
+Squalane is a clear oil.
+Its texture is very different from typical plant oils.
+It's a very light, dry oil and doesn't leave a greasy residue.
+If you find this oil in your skincare products, you can assume that the products are easily absorbed by your skin.

 Get 3 expert tips from a makeup artist

-Subscribe to the newsletter and take your make-up routine to another level with squalane.
-You also get our extensive sun protection guide .
+Subscribe to our newsletter and take your makeup routine to the next level with squalane.
+You'll also receive our comprehensive sun protection guide .

 Squalene: Is a natural component of the skin.
 Squalene has a very short shelf life and therefore cannot be used as an ingredient in cosmetic products.

 Squalane: Is very similar to squalene.
-However, it has been converted to remain semi-arc for longer.
+However, it has been modified to have a longer shelf life.

-Squalane: Is the internationally standardized name for squalane according to the International Nomenclature for Cosmetic Ingredients (INCI) .
+Squalane: This is the internationally standardized name for squalane according to the International Nomenclature of Cosmetic Ingredients (INCI) .

-Phytosqualane: This is what squalane is often called to emphasize that it is plant-based squalane and was not obtained from shark liver.
+Phytosqualane: This is often the name given to squalane when it is important to emphasize that it is plant-based squalane and not derived from shark liver.

 What is the difference between squalane and squalene?

-Squalene, which occurs naturally in your skin, has an antioxidant effect, but is unstable.
-This means: It can break down (oxidize) when it comes into contact with sunlight.
-This can cause pimples or blackheads.
-That's why sunscreen protects against blackheads and pimples. ( You can find the right sunscreen for you here .)
+Squalene, which occurs naturally in your skin, has an antioxidant effect, but it is unstable.
+This means it can break down (oxidize) when exposed to sunlight.
+This can lead to pimples or blackheads.
+That's why sunscreen protects against blackheads and pimples. ( Find the right sunscreen for you here .)

-To prevent the fat from breaking down (in the bottle or on the skin), squalene is converted into a stable squalane via hydrogenation.
-Squalane protects your skin from fats oxidizing, for example from blackheads.
+To prevent the fat from breaking down (in the bottle or on the skin), squalene is converted into stable squalane through hydrogenation.
+Squalane protects your skin from fat oxidation, thus preventing, for example, blackheads.

-This is why it is often said that squalane has an antioxidant effect.
-More correct would be: It prevents fat oxidation on the skin.
-In fact, squalene is even more powerful in antioxidants, but it cannot prevent fat oxidation.
+This is why it's often said that squalane has an antioxidant effect.
+A more accurate description would be: it prevents fat oxidation on the skin.
+In fact, squalane is even more potent as an antioxidant, but it cannot prevent fat oxidation.

-If you want a squalane that is richer in antioxidants and vitamins, you can use our Human Glow , which combines the effects of antioxidants, vitamins and squalane in a serum oil.
+If you would like a squalane that is richer in antioxidants and vitamins, you can use our Human Glow , which combines the effects of antioxidants, vitamins and squalane in a serum-oil.

 Older Post Newer Post